-The Department of Energy (DOE) estimates that air conditioners alone use approximately five percent of all the electricity produced in the U.S. In addition, each home using an air conditioner emits an average of two tons of carbon dioxide into the atmosphere every year.
-So reducing the amount of electricity your home uses during air conditioner season not only saves you money, but it also can reduce your home’s carbon footprint.
+The Department of Energy (DOE) estimates that air conditioners alone use approximately 5% of all the electricity produced in the U.S. In addition, each home using an air conditioner emits an average of two tons of carbon dioxide into the atmosphere every year.
+So, when you reduce the amount of electricity your home uses during the warm seasons, it can not only save you money, it also can reduce your home’s carbon footprint.

 - Clean or replace air filters once per month during heavy-use months.
 A clean air filter increases airflow and energy efficiency while maintaining good air quality in your home.
 A dirty air filter actually slows down airflow, causing the system to overwork.
 In fact, the DOE estimates that when homeowners replace a dirty filter, it can "reduce an air conditioner's energy consumption by as much as 15%."
 (Need help remembering when to clean or replace an air filter?
 Do it on the day your utility bill arrives.)

 - If you didn't get to it in springtime, schedule a yearly HVAC maintenance checkup by a professional.
 Regular maintenance can help ensure your air conditioning system isn’t working harder than it has to.

 - Invest in the time to understand how to use your programmable thermostat.
 A recent study suggests a high percentage of homeowners with programmable thermostats do not know how to use them or were inadvertently overriding their thermostat’s programming features.
 Customizing the thermostat properly and according to your daily routines makes it easier to keep your home cool, without wasting energy.

 Here are a few other actions you can take that can make a difference on your summer utility bill:

 - Check for gaps around ceiling light fixtures, windows, and doors.
 Sealing those gaps keeps hot outdoor air from being pulled into the house.